adi-075/yamdl/README.md

 # Yet Another Music Downloader (yamdl)

 Ever wondered where those .mp3 files we used to download disappeared?
 The reason is streaming services ended the downloads of .mp3 files.
-I was playing GTA 5 when I realised that I don't have any .mp3 files anymore to listen on the radio.

 This Simple Python project aims to download audio from YouTube videos and convert them to MP3 format so you have a backup for yourself.